R3izorr/sc2006-proj/README.md

 4) Admin workflow (UI)
 - Open `http://127.0.0.1:5173/#/admin`.
 - Login with the admin user.
+- If using a freshly created email/password admin, complete the email verification flow before attempting to sign in.
 - Paste a valid FeatureCollection JSON and click “Refresh Dataset”.
   - Backend ingests rows into Neon, marks the snapshot current, and exports `content/out/hawker_opportunities_ver2.geojson`.
 - Use the Snapshots list to restore any snapshot.